Supreme Court of India

 - Chhattisgarh

-The Court acknowledged that many Bar Councils have a low percentage of practising women advocates, making it challenging to fill all reserved seats through elections alone.
+The Court acknowledged the low number of practising women advocates in several states, which makes it difficult to fill all reserved seats through elections alone.

 Submissions Before the Court

-The order was passed by a bench comprising Chief Justice of India Surya Kant and Justice Joymalya Bagchi while hearing petitions filed by:
+The order was passed while hearing petitions filed by:

 Key submissions included:

-- Bar Council of India (BCI) Chairperson Manan Kumar Mishra supported a minimum 30% reservation in principle but sought more flexibility this year.
+- Bar Council of India supported 30% reservation in principle

 Significance of the Judgment